Jahangir Mohammad Adel

 Jahangir Mohammad Adel (জাহাংগীর মোহাম্মদ আদেল; died 13 November 2014) was a Bangladesh Nationalist Party and Jatiya Party politician.
-He was the Member of Parliament (MP) for Dhaka-12 from 1979 to 1982 and MP for Dhaka-7 from 1986 to 1988.
-He was Deputy Mayor of Dhaka.
+He was the member of parliament (MP) for Dhaka-12 from 1979 to 1982 and MP for Dhaka-7 from 1986 to 1988.
+He served as Dhaka's deputy mayor.

 Career

-He was the deputy Mayor of Dhaka.
-On 14 August 2000, Kamal Hossain, a Bangladesh Awami League leader, was shot dead outside Adels house after protesting the raising of Pakistan's flag on Pakistan Day in Adels house in Old Dhaka.
-Adels son was arrested by the police regarding the murder.
+He served as Dhaka's deputy mayor.
+Kamal Hossain, a leader of the Bangladesh Awami League, was shot and killed on 14 August 2000, outside Adel's home after objecting to the flying of Pakistan's flag on Pakistan Day inside Adel's home in Old Dhaka.
 His sons were acquitted in 2003 in the case.
 He was a former presidium member of Jatiya Party.

 Death

-Adel died on 13 November 2014.
+Jahangir Mohammad Adel died on 13 November 2014.